 You must be able to agree to all provisions in our Contributor Agreement in order to sell media files on our site, please read it thoroughly and make sure you understand your rights and responsibilities.

-Submitter must have rights for distribution to the submitted elements.
-Found or public domain elements cannot be submitted under any circumstances.
+Submitter must have rights for distribution to the submitted imagery.
+Found or public domain images or illustrations cannot be submitted under any circumstances.
 If you do not have complete rights to the submission, you may not submit it.

 If you are interested in finding out more about copyright, or in registering your work with the US copyright office (this is not necessary, but it can afford you additional legal protections), you can take a look at their website: http://www.copyright.gov/